MarcelloBB/FirePlayground/playground/Strings/README.md

 Strings returns your argument.

 # About
-This calculator was made using Google Fire, a easy to use CLI tool.
+This project was made using Google Fire, a easy to use CLI tool.

 # Using
 To run _Strings_: